pharmapsychotic/clip-interrogator/README.md

 ## About

 The **CLIP Interrogator** is a prompt engineering tool that combines OpenAI's [CLIP](https://openai.com/blog/clip/) and Salesforce's [BLIP](https://blog.salesforceairesearch.com/blip-bootstrapping-language-image-pretraining/) to optimize text prompts to match a given image.
-Use the resulting prompts with text-to-image models like [Stable Diffusion](https://github.com/CompVis/stable-diffusion) on [DreamStudio](https://beta.dreamstudio.ai/) to create cool art!.
+Use the resulting prompts with text-to-image models like [Stable Diffusion](https://github.com/CompVis/stable-diffusion) on [DreamStudio](https://beta.dreamstudio.ai/) to create cool art!

 ## Using as a library